 Section II: Application, Selection, and Notification Procedures

 All students who are planning to TA or who would like to request TA support must submit an application by the stated application deadline.
-The application can be obtained from the Grad Field Assistant (GFA) in your Graduate Field.
 Even those students who have been promised a TA position in their appointment letter must submit a TA application in order to be assigned to a TA appointment in the coming academic year.
-Applications should be submitted as PDF forms to the GFA for your Graduate Field.
 You can check on the status of your application by contacting the GFA for your home Field.
 Only SIPS Graduate students in non-professional degree programs (i.e. MS and PhD) are eligible to apply.
+SIPS TA Application Form

 B. Selection Process and Selection Criteria